larsrh/website/topics/crdt/05-tombstones.md

 The naive implementation says the former, because it'll just take the union of both sets.
 The way to avoid this is by using _tombstones._

+{% include float_picture.html src="topics/crdt/marx_and_engels.jpg" text="A spectre is haunting Europe—the spectre of commutativity" %}

 ## The Ghost of Values Past

 The idea behind tombstones is quickly explained: